aiven/devportal/docs/products/postgresql/howto/migrate-aiven-db-migrate.rst

 ..
 Note::

     You can use logical replication when migrating from AWS RDS PostgreSQL® 10+ and `Google CloudSQL PostgreSQL <https://cloud.google.com/sql/docs/release-notes#August_30_2021>`_.
-    You can use logical replication when migrating from AWS RDS PostgreSQL® 10+ and `Google CloudSQL PostgreSQL <https://cloud.google.com/sql/docs/release-notes#August_30_2021>`_.

 Requirements
 ------------